v1t3ls0n/assembler-openu-project/README.md

 rest of the code in order to discover all errors of this type if this case happens we will finish second run but will not export any files.

- 5.#### Exporting files: after second run
+ #### 5) Export (generate files):
- Exporting all the required files (.ob, .ext .ent) and moves to the next file or end program.
+ If second run finished without errors we will generate all of the required outputs (.ob, .ext .ent files) else we won't generate any output files for current source file.
+Then the assembler moves on to handle the next source file (means that it will repeate over these 5 steps for each source file passed to it) untill the last one, after that end program.